lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

     Cell volume= 448.07190   Sum of sphere volumes= 301.06511 (0.67191)

-here the cell volume, sum of all potential volumes and their ratio are presented, the latter of which has to be equal to 1 for an ASA calculation.
+Here the cell volume, sum of all sphere volumes and their ratio are presented, the latter of which has to be equal to 1 for an ASA calculation.
 Another important value is the overlap percentage, which in this case is given by

       OVMIN, 38 pairs:  fovl = 4.24366e-7   <ovlp> = 8.7%   max ovlp = 8.7%

 This line tells us about the average and maximum sphere overlaps.
 Generally, for ASA the overlaps should be kept below 16% where possible.
 For full potential calculations generally 5% and below is safe.
 For _GW_ calculations it should be below 2%.
-As the sum of sphere volumes is less than the cell volume, we have to add an empty sphere to meet this requirement.
-Empty spheres can be thought of as "atoms" with zero atomic number.
+As the sum of sphere volumes is less than the cell volume, we have to add artificial atoms with _Z_=0 ("empty spheres") to meet this requirement.

 The appropiate space filling spheres can be found using **lmchk**{: style="color: blue"} by invoking: